-After 15 years of experience characterized by notable success stories, ROPAGA has the potential to become a champion in the Haitian Agriculture sector.
-However, to achieve this goal, its capacity has to be revamped, especially to become financially sustainable and management savvy.
-Thus, in addition to the three main components described above, the project will include institutional strengthening activities for ROPAGA and its network of producer organizations, to ensure that those involved in the project are well-positioned at the end of the project to be self-financing and able to continue to carry out their activities using revenue generated autonomously and sustainably.
+In addition to those trainings, the project will include an institutional assessment to determine in a transparent and integrated way activities for ROPAGA and its network of producer organizations, to ensure that those involved in the project are well-positioned at the end of the project to be self-financed and sustainable by carrying out their activities autonomously, using revenue generated.
 Key activities to be financed by this component are a modern farmer monitoring system that will allow ROPAGA to register each farmer's cultivated surface, crops cultivated, yields, quantity sold, and the status of his/her trees.
-ActionAid will help ROPAGA to develop a strategic plan and a business plan, including the creation of a strategy to become financially self-reliant using revenue generated by ROPAGA's business lines.
-The goal will be the ability to pay a core permanent staff of three persons who will support the implementation of the strategic plan beyond the life of the project.
-The component will also finance study tours and learning exchanges (at the country level or abroad) for ROPAGA and its members so that they can learn from best practices in agriculture, food security and resilience as well as to establish strategic partnerships.
+ActionAid will help ROPAGA to develop a three-year strategic plan and a business plan, including the creation of a strategy to become financially self-reliant using revenue generated by ROPAGA's business lines.
+The goal will be the ability to pay a core permanent personnel of three persons who will support the implementation of the strategic plan beyond the life of the project and youth leadership will gradually be integrated into ROPAGA's structure at different levels based on competencies.
+The component will also finance study tours and learning exchanges (at the country level or abroad) for ROPAGA and its members so that they can learn from best practices in agriculture, food security, and resilience as well as to establish strategic partnerships.